fregu856/papers/summaries/BatchEnsemble: An Alternative Approach to Efficient Ensemble and Lifelong Learning.md

 ### Comments:
 - Neat and quite simple idea.
 I am however not entirely sure how easy it is to implement, it must complicate things somewhat at least?

-- Not overly impressed by the calibration/uncertainty experiments, the proposed method is actually quite significantly outperform by standard ensembling.
+- Not overly impressed by the calibration/uncertainty experiments, the proposed method is actually quite significantly outperformed by standard ensembling.
 The decrease in test-time computational cost is however impressive.